raptorf1/atm_challenge_Zane_George/README.md

 I want to unit test my code

-As a User
+[DONE] As a User
- In order to make an withdrawal
- The ATM needs to have funds
+ In order to make an withdrawal     The ATM needs to have funds
  * Need to have an ATM class
  * ATM needs to have funds
  * ATM can give up to $1000
  * Need to have a withdraw method

  As a User
-In order to know if my withdrawal was successful or unsuccessful
-I want to receive a message with my withdrawal details
+In order to know if my withdrawal was successful or unsuccessful      I want to receive a message with my withdrawal details
 * Boolean method that determines if withdrawal is successful
 * Method that creates status message
 * Method that defines the banknotes withdrawn
 * Details have to be generated in a hash

+As an ATM operator
+In order for the right person to make a withdrawal
+I want each person to have an separate account
+* Create Account class

+As a ATM operator
+In order ensure that an Acccount holder can only withdraw funds that he has balance for
+I want to allow a withdrawal only if there are sufficient funds in the account